SeshanPillay25/ecommerce-site/README.md

 # ecommerce-site
-Working on ecommerce site using asp.net mvc
-Shopping cart feature not working at the moment
+Working on full scale ecommerce site using ASP.NET MVC Shopping cart feature not working at the moment

 Packages were omitted due to file size restrictions, refer to packages.txt for the list of packages that were used in this project